Manodhayan/LoRaWAN/Node/readme.md

 ![Credentials](Status.PNG)

- ## Step 5: Practice your code
+ ## Step 6: Practice your code
  If you are interfacing any sensor, Like I used DHT 11 to measure temperature and humidity.
 First interface with Adafruit Feather 32u4 just like Arduino.
  Check whether everything works fine and move on

- ## Step 6: Dump your code
+ ## Step 7: Dump your code
 Find do_send(osjob_t* j) function in lora_device_1.ino.
 Copy the code in void loop() of your practice code and paste in the first line of do_send(osjob_t* j) function in lora_device_1.ino.<br><br>
 In my case, I'm just measuring temperature and humidity and assigning into a variable.

-In LoRa, you can send you data as packets.
+In LoRa, you can send your data as packets.
 Each packet can contain several bytes.
 So you have to store your data into a byte array.
 I named my byte array as buffer.
 I prefer you to use the same name else you have to modify your byte name array in the line shown below.
 ```
 LMIC_setTxData2(1, (uint8_t*) buffer, sizeof(buffer) , 0);